 “Condor” can be a little too blunt — a few of the villains’ lines could use some massaging, especially in romantic scenes — and it hasn’t made any big moves to prove why we need another adaptation, but it has a good handle on the core story.
 And the story, as we know, is a good one.

-“Condor” Season 1 premieres June 6 on Audience Network.
+“Condor” premiered at the SXSW Film Festival.
+Season 1 premieres June 6 on Audience Network.
 The series is produced by MGM Television and Skydance Television.